Highlights of the Program

 • Building credible carbon value chains by applying CCS infrastructure lessons and avoiding a repeat of the carbon offset bubble

-• Collaborative models, shared infrastructure, and regulation accelerating carbon capture adoption across energy, industry, transport
+• Collaborative models, shared infrastructure, and regulation accelerating carbon capture adoption across energy, industry, and transport

 | Kent